 Our National Forests are part of an incredible carbon storage system.
 Trees absorb CO2 from the atmosphere and store it as carbon in trunks, roots, branches, leaves and even the soil.
 National Forests make up about one-fifth (22%) of the total U.S. forestland and contain one-fourth (24%) of the amount of carbon stored in forests in the lower 48 states and coastal Alaska.

 What Can We Do to Ensure Healthy Forests and Sequester Carbon?
 Plant More Trees!

 There are more than 1 million acres of our National Forests in need of reforestation.
 By planting trees, we are restoring vital forest ecosystems - ecosystems that offer a range of benefits for all Americans.
 As these trees grow, they will sequester CO2 and mitigate your carbon footprint.

-A single tree can sequester a half a ton of CO2 over its 100 year lifetime.
+A single tree can sequester a half a Metric ton of CO2e over its 100 year lifetime.